baranoden/flowy/README.md

        npm run start

-The server will be running at http://localhost:3332.
+The server will be running at http://localhost:3302.
 Backend has node mon so it will work indefinitely.

-if 3332 or 3000 occupied you can change it within index.ts in server side.
+if 3302 or 3000 occupied you can change it within index.ts in server side.

 ### Important Notes

 I didnt use any .env files due to app's complexitity.
-I added my own mongodb authentication to it, feel free to use it, no need to change.
+Simply add your mongodb connect ssh to serverside index.ts.

 ### Accessing the Application